Approximate low-weight check codes and circuit lower bounds for noisy ground states: Preliminaries

-Define $K^{(j)}$ to be the set of two-qudit gates in layer $j$ whose supports overlap with $A$.
+Define $K^{(d)}$ to be the set of two-qudit gates in layer $d$ whose supports overlap with that of $A$.
 Now for every $j = d-1,\ldots,1$, define $K^{(j)}$ to be the set of two-qudit gates in layer $j$ whose supports overlap with any gate in $K^{(j+1)},\ldots,K^{(d)}$.
-The \emph{lightcone} of the operator $A$ with respect to $U$ to be the union of these sets:
+The \emph{lightcone} of the operator $A$ with respect to $U$ is defined as the union of these sets:

 In other words, the lightcone of $A$ is the set of gates emanating from $A$ to the first layer of the circuit.
-Furthermore, we write $\supp(K_U)$ to denote the set of qubits that are touched by the lightcone of $A$.
+Furthermore, we write $\supp(K)$ to denote the set of qudits that are touched by the lightcone of $A$.
+Observe that if $A$ acts on a single qudit, then $|\supp(K)| \leq 2^d$.

-Define $E^{(1)} = K^{(1)}$, and define $E^{(2)}$ to be the set of two-qudit gates in layer $2$ whose supports overlap with $K^{(1)}$.
+\begin{claim} Let $U$ be a depth-$d$ circuit with two-local gates, and let $A$ be a operator acting on a single qudit.
+The number of qudits whose associated lightcones intersect the lightcone of $A$ is at most $2^{2d + 1}$. \end{claim} \begin{proof} Define $E^{(1)} = K^{(1)}$, and define $E^{(2)}$ to be the set of two-qudit gates in layer $2$ whose supports overlap with $K^{(1)}$.
 For $j = 3,\ldots,d$, define $E^{(j)}$ to be the set of two-qudit gates in layer $j$ whose supports overlap with any gate in $E^{(j-1)}$.
 Define the \emph{effect zone} of the operator $A$ with respect to $U$ to be the union of these sets:

 In other words, the effect zone of an operator $A$ is essentially the ``bounceback of the lightcone'' of $A$: i.e., the set of gates emanating from the first layer $K^{(1)}$ (the ``widest part'' of the lightcone) to the last layer of the circuit.